THE EMU AND THE ORANGE

 Well, eff you, she had thought.
 I’ll go on my own.
 So here she was, driving solo, and hating every minute of it.

-There was a sudden movement on the verge.
+There was movement on the verge.
 Something ran out in front of the 4WD, a blur on two legs.